IRL2/nanover-docs/source/concepts/applications.rst

    The scale can be set to any value but it must be set to 3 identical positive value for the simulation space to keep its aspect ratio and not be mirrored.

+The ``scene`` key is likely to be modified often and by multiple users.
+To avoid conflict, users should :ref:`lock <state-lock-description>` the key before updating it.

 .. _imd-application: